uzh-rpg/rpg_event_representation_learning/README.md

 [![Event Representation Learning](resources/youtube_preview.png)](https://youtu.be/bQtSx59GXRY)

 This repository contains learning code that implements event representation learning as described in Gehrig et al. ICCV'19.
+The paper can be found [here](http://rpg.ifi.uzh.ch/docs/ICCV19_Gehrig.pdf)

 If you use this code in an academic context, please cite the following work: